Trending Topics

 Meet the panelists:

-Chad Crouse serves as division chief at the Saint Lucie County Fire District in Florida.
+Chad Crouse serves as a battalion chief at the Saint Lucie County Fire District in Florida.
 He leads the Community Risk Reduction, IT, Communications, and Emergency Management divisions, emphasizing innovative technology solutions that enhance fire safety and emergency response capabilities.
-Crouse is a seasoned educator and active member of the International Association of Fire Chiefs Technology Council.
+Crouse is a seasoned educator and an active member of the International Association of Fire Chiefs Technology Council.

 Dr. Brad Brown, EFO, CFO, entered the fire service in 1996 and currently serves as the fire chief for Grand Rapids, Michigan, an ISO Class 1 and Internationally Accredited Agency.
 He graduated in 2020 with his Doctor of Education degree from Cornerstone University where he studied the implementation of strategic plans.
 He consults for Fitch and Associates in his spare time and also teaches at Eastern Michigan University’s school of staff and command.